 You will immediately see that this allows you to go back through workflow edits made on particular dates.

 Note also that the edit history (just the record of the changes) is only stored for 12 months.
-Also note that the edit history of workflows does not go back further than 1st December 2018 (when this feature was released).

-Undoing a Rollback
+Undoing a rollback

 When you rollback to a previous version the rollback will become the latest edit at the top of the workflow timeline:

 So in order to undo, you can just rollback to the most recent edit before the rollback.

 Changing step input property types